 Is this all real?
-What happened to the colorful, lively, and gay travel plans for 2020?
+What happened to the colorful, lively, and gay travel plans for 2020 and 2021?
 How far ahead can we actually plan for the rest of the year?
-Or are we all just actors in one of those movies about end-time scenarios where we all will turn into zombies and will start taking over the world?
+Or are we all just actors in one of those movies about end-time scenarios where we all will turn into zombies and start taking over the world?
 No. We are living in a new reality facing a global threat, a microscopical one.
-It is April, still in the year 2020, and people all around the world have to adjust to a, for many of us, totally unknown situation.
-From one day to the other we were all not allowed to leave our own homes (just for necessary reasons), to see our own families and friends, and of course, to not being able to travel anymore.
+It is April, still in the year 2020, and people worldwide have to adjust to a totally unknown situation for many of us.
+From one day to the other, we were all not allowed to leave our homes (just for necessary reasons), to see our families and friends, and of course, to not being able to travel anymore.

-Over the past weeks we have been thinking about what we could contribute to the Corona crisis as content creators owning and running our online gay travel magazine with over 65.000 monthly readers.
-We are certain, the only way we will all be able to get through this difficult, challenging, irritating and unsettling times is by going through it together.
-Because even in ‘normal’ times, we are stronger together.
+Over the past months, we have been thinking about contributing to the Corona crisis as content creators owning and running our online gay travel magazine with over 65,000 monthly readers.
+We are certain, the only way we will all be able to get through these difficult, challenging, irritating, and unsettling times is by going through it together.
+Because even in normal times, we are stronger together.
 Therefore, we would like to introduce you to our LGBT Campaign on Couple of Men.
-In order to support fellow LGBT and gay couple operated companies and businesses related to travel, we are going to tell their stories and give them a platform to tell you about their experience with Corona and COVID-19.
-They will have the opportunity to give you tips on how to get through this together as an LGBT and gay couple, and, of course, to promote their businesses for the times after the crisis.
+To support fellow LGBT and gay couple-operated companies and businesses related to travel, we will tell their stories and give them a platform to tell you about their experience in these challenging times.
+In addition, they will have the opportunity to give you tips on how to get through this together as an LGBT and gay couple and, of course, to promote their businesses for the times after the crisis.

 Gay Travel: We’ll keep on travel blogging

 The current times are difficult for any business, related especially to travel.
-Besides restrictions and travel bans that can be seen as more or less ‘leisure restrictions’, the new reality we are facing now is also affecting many people’s existential lives.
-Think about all the small privately run hotels, restaurants, bars, even events, and gay parties that are now ordered to close down or, in the ‘best’ way, are just able to serve fewer guests.
-That includes many LGBT operated businesses as well.
-And of course, for us travel writers and travel-related LGBT content creators hard times are coming, too.
+Besides restrictions and travel bans that can be seen as more or less ‘leisure restrictions’, the new reality we are facing now also affects many people’s existential lives.
+Think about all the small privately run hotels, restaurants, bars, even events, and gay parties that are now ordered to close down or, in the best way, can serve fewer guests.
+That includes many LGBT-operated businesses as well.
+And of course, for us travel writers and travel-related LGBT content creators, hard times are coming, too.
 But there will come a time when we will be able to travel again, see new places and learn about different and diverse cultures.
-And although most of the trips and events for 2020 have to be postponed, we will continue to publish articles about past trips, share important moments on our social media channels, and keep you posted about most recent gay travel news.
+And although most of the trips and events for 2020 have to be postponed, we will continue to publish articles about past trips, share important moments on our social media channels, and keep you posted about the most recent gay travel news.

-Florida, California, Germany, Sweden and Austria – all our travel plans have been canceled or postponed indefinitely.
+Florida, California, Germany, Sweden, and Austria – all our travel plans have been canceled or postponed indefinitely.
 And all that although the year 2020 started so promising with exciting projects.
 We just learned that Pride Amsterdam, our home pride event, was canceled for the first time in its history.
-That is the case with almost all LGBT events for 2020 including Pride of the Americas in Fort Lauderdale, the Eurovision Song Contest in Rotterdam, Euro Pride in Greece, as well as most of the pride and CSD events in Germany.
-Even the theme parks around the world are closed indefinitely, especially in the USA, home country of theme and rollercoaster parks.
-It almost feels like we are just skipping over the year 2020 and we will restart everything in 2021, hopefully one a more sustainable and environmental friendly way.
+That is the case with almost all LGBT events for 2020 including Pride of the Americas in Fort Lauderdale, the Eurovision Song Contest in Rotterdam (which just took place! congratulations for Italy!), Euro Pride in Greece, as well as most of the pride and CSD events in Germany.
+Even the theme parks around the world are closed indefinitely, especially in the USA, the home country of theme and rollercoaster parks.
+It almost feels like we are just skipping over the year 2020, and we will restart everything in 2021, hopefully, one in a more sustainable and environmentally friendly way.

 LGBT Campaign to support LGBT businesses

 But what we’ll have to do now is to stand together because together we are stronger.
-That’s why we started our blog series to introduce you to LGBT couple operated companies and businesses to learn from their experiences and to find a way how we can support them for their future as part of the LGBT community.
-The first articles about gay couple hotel owners, lesbian couple photographers and a gay couple working in medical and health care are already online.
-The next days and weeks we will keep on introducing you to their couple stories.
-Please let us know if there are any LGBT couples that would like to be part of this campaign and are in need for support.
+That’s why we started our blog series to introduce you to LGBTQ+ couple-operated companies and businesses to learn from their experiences and to find a way how we can support them for their future as part of the LGBT community.
+The first articles about gay couple hotel owners, lesbian couple photographers, and a gay couple working in medical and health care are already online.
+In the next days and weeks, we will keep on introducing you to their couple stories.
+Please let us know if there are any LGBT couples that would like to be part of this campaign and are in need of support.
 We will gladly give them the opportunity to join!

 How to beat the Corona Crisis?
 Together!